Methods for Reducing Ancilla-Overhead in Block Encodings: Abstract

 Block encodings are a fundamental primitive in quantum algorithms but often require large ancilla overhead.
 In this work, we introduce novel techniques for reducing this overhead in two distinct ways.

 In Part I, we devise a method for any block encoding that approximately uncomputes all but one of the ancillae (freeing up the ancillae for reuse in later parts of a quantum algorithm), thereby effectively providing a ``space-time tradeoff''.
-More precisely, for any matrix $A$, such that $\|A\|\leq 1-\delta$, our protocol coherently computes an $\epsilon$-approximate single-ancilla block-encoding of $A$, constructed through $O(\frac{1}{\delta}\log(\frac{1}{\epsilon}))$ queries to any block encoding $U$ and $U^\dagger$.
+More precisely, for any matrix $A$, such that $\|A\|\leq 1-\delta$, our protocol coherently computes an $\epsilon$-approximate single-ancilla block-encoding of $A$, constructed through $\calO(\frac{1}{\delta}\log(\frac{1}{\epsilon}))$ queries to any block encoding $U$ and $U^\dagger$.
 We establish a connection between this procedure and the problem of ``phase correction'' in modular quantum signal processing.

-In Part II, we evaluate the minimum number of ancillae required to perform coherent multiplication of block encodings.
+In Part II, we evaluate the minimum number of ancillae required to perform coherent multiplication of $K$ block encodings and, in doing so, introduce a ``space-accuracy tradeoff''.
 First, we prove that $\lceil\log_2 K\rceil$ ancillae is optimal for \emph{exact} multiplication of block encodings.
 This lower-bound is saturated by a slight modification to the ``compression gadget'' of Low and Wiebe (2019).
-Furthermore, we study $\epsilon$-\emph{approximate} multiplication of block encodings in regimes where the block encodings have $\calO(1/K)$-bounded deviation from the identity and propose the $p$-Modular Addition Compression Gadget which is shown to achieve accuracy $\calO(K^{-2^p})$ using just $p$ additional ancillae.
+Furthermore, we study $\epsilon$-\emph{approximate} multiplication of block encodings in regimes where the block encodings have $\calO(1/K)$-bounded deviation from the identity and propose the $p$-Modular Addition Compression Gadget which has bounded error $\calO(K^{-2^p})$, using just $p$ additional ancillae.
 We discuss applications of the $p$-MACG to Hamiltonian simulation and quantum differential equation solvers.
-Finally, we demonstrate how oblivious amplitude amplification can boost the success probability of an $\epsilon$-approximate multiplcation of block encodings circuit to $\Omega(1-\epsilon^2)$.
+Finally, we demonstrate how oblivious amplitude amplification can boost the success probability of an $\epsilon$-approximate multiplcation of block encodings circuit to $1-\calO(\epsilon^2)$.

 { }